Access Linux Files from Windows using Ext2Fsd

-- Reboot your computer to allow the changes to take effect
+- Then reboot your computer to allow the changes to take effect.

-If all goes well, you should now have access to your Ext2 or ext3 filesystems.
+If all went smoothly, you should now have full read and write access to your Ext2 or ext3 filesystems.
 Finally, being able to read or use Linux files from Windows.

-Access Ext2 and Ext3 from Windows using Ext2Fsd published under Using and Configuring Linux
+Access Linux Files from Windows using Ext2Fsd published under Using and Configuring Linux